sboesebeck/morphium/README.md

 ### About the 6.3.3 → 6.3.6 release storm (August 2026)

-Four patch releases within one week is not our usual cadence, so here is what happened.
-We ran a deliberate deep-code-review campaign over the change-stream and replication code — several AI reviewers (different vendors, reviewing independently) plus verification of every finding against the code.
-That review surfaced a whole class of bugs that only exist *under load*: silent event loss on change-stream resume, live events overtaking history replay, unbounded memory pinning, a sync gate opening over a dead watch.
-None of them had ever been reported by a user — which is exactly what makes them dangerous: this kind of bug does not file an issue, it shows up months later as quietly diverged data.

-- **6.3.4** shipped those fixes — and one of them carried a client-side follow-up bug (#329, the resume-token loop described below).
-Found in production within hours.
+Four patch releases in one week is not our usual cadence: an AI-assisted deep-code-review of the change-stream and replication path surfaced a class of load-only bugs (silent event loss on resume, live events overtaking history replay, unbounded memory pinning) that no user had ever reported — exactly the kind that doesn't file an issue, it just shows up months later as quietly diverged data. **6.3.4** shipped those fixes but introduced a client-side resume-token loop (#329), fixed the same day in **6.3.5**; **6.3.6** then fixed a related connection-pool topology bug (#330) found on our own staging cluster.
+Full story per fix in the [CHANGELOG](CHANGELOG.md).
-- **6.3.5** fixed that loop the same day.
-6.3.4 is marked defective.
-- **6.3.6** fixes a topology-erosion bug in the connection pool's failover handling (#330) that a rolling server restart exposed on our staging cluster: one client in thirty ended up silently bus-dead while its HTTP side looked perfectly healthy.

-If you are on any 6.3.x: **upgrade straight to 6.3.6**, in the order described below.
-The remaining review findings are architectural and scheduled for 6.4.0 — this series is the end of the storm, not a new normal.
-The full story of each fix is in the [CHANGELOG](CHANGELOG.md); the short version is: we would rather ship four honest patch releases in a week than sit on known silent-data-loss bugs.
+**If you are on any 6.3.x: upgrade straight to 6.3.6**, in the order below.

 > ⚠️ **Upgrade order matters: clients first, then servers — and skip 6.3.4.**
 >
-> 6.3.4 added strict server-side resume-window validation for change streams.
-Correct — but every
-> client **up to and including 6.3.4** carries a resume-token bug ([#329](https://github.com/sboesebeck/morphium/issues/329)):
+> Every client up to and including 6.3.4 carries a resume-token bug
-> when the server ends a stream with `ChangeStreamHistoryLost` (code 286), the monitor discards its
+> ([#329](https://github.com/sboesebeck/morphium/issues/329)): when the server ends a stream
+> with `ChangeStreamHistoryLost`, the monitor discards its resume token and immediately
-> resume token, then immediately resurrects it and retries — forever, with no backoff.
-A PoppyDB
+> resurrects and retries it — forever, with no backoff.
+A PoppyDB restart (or a MongoDB
-> **restart** resets the token sequence space, so the moment a 6.3.4+ server comes back up, *every*
-> connected pre-6.3.5 client enters this loop at once and effectively DDoSes the server
+> consumer falling off the oplog) triggers this in every connected pre-6.3.5 client at once,
-> (~3.3k errors/s per node observed live) until each client process is restarted by hand.
-On real
+> effectively DDoSing the server until each client is restarted by hand.
-> MongoDB the same loop starts whenever a consumer's resume point falls off the oplog — rarer, same
-> hammering. **6.3.4 is marked defective; upgrade straight to 6.3.6 (see the release-storm note
-> above).**
 >
-> The safe rollout order is therefore the reverse of the usual instinct:
-> **1.** upgrade all client applications to ≥ 6.3.5 (they handle history-lost with a single
+> **Rollout order: 1)** upgrade all client applications to ≥ 6.3.5 first, **2)** only then
-> discard and a fresh watch), **2.** only then deploy/restart the PoppyDB servers.
-A server
-> deployed first arms the loop in every client that has not been upgraded yet.
+> restart the PoppyDB servers — a server deployed first arms the loop in any client not yet
+> upgraded.
 >
-> From 6.3.5 on, a PoppyDB server with a dump directory also **persists its change-stream
+> From 6.3.5 on, a PoppyDB server with a dump directory also persists its change-stream
-> sequence** (`sequence-state.properties`) across restarts, so orderly restarts no longer
-> invalidate resume tokens at all.
-The very first restart after upgrading still resets the
+> sequence across restarts, so orderly restarts no longer invalidate resume tokens at all.
-> space once (the old server never wrote the state file) — with ≥ 6.3.5 clients that costs one
-> warning line per stream and nothing else.

 ### Two Optional Integration Modules
 `morphium-jakarta-data` implements [Jakarta Data 1.0](https://jakarta.ee/specifications/data/1.0/) on top of Morphium's query engine — `@Repository` interfaces with query derivation from method names, JDQL via `@Query` (including `GROUP BY`/`HAVING` compiled into an aggregation pipeline), offset and cursor/keyset pagination. `quarkus-morphium` builds on it for CDI integration: config mapping, `@MorphiumTransactional`, health checks, Dev Services, Dev UI, GraalVM native-image support, and build-time repository generation via Gizmo.
 Both are optional — core has no dependency on either, and `-DskipExtensions` still produces a core-only build.
 See [Jakarta Data](docs/jakarta-data.md) and [Quarkus Extension](docs/quarkus-extension.md).